MaoYafei/GenoDup-Pipeline/README.md

 # Others
-    Please read below literature for basic knowledge on dS value calculation for WGD inference:
+    Please read below literature for basic knowledge of dS value calculation for WGD inference:
       1.Vanneste, Kevin, et al. "Analysis of 41 plant genomes supports a wave of successful genome duplications in association with the Cretaceous–Paleogene boundary."
 Genome research 24.8 (2014): 1334-1347.
       2.Berthelot, Camille, et al. "The rainbow trout genome provides novel insights into evolution after whole-genome duplication in vertebrates."
 Nature communications 5 (2014): 3657.
       3.Vanneste, Kevin, Yves Van de Peer, and Steven Maere.
 "Inference of genome duplications from age distributions revisited."
 Molecular biology and evolution 30.1 (2012): 177-190.